nparks-kenzan/capstan-1/pipelines/gcp/0-initial/README.md

 ## Setup Procedure

+*Note: these directions document procedure using the spin cli with a vanilla capstan deployment (IE no DNS/TLS/Oauth2)*

 ### Create app

 The app you will create and app called "helloagain".
 This is your typical hello world app that we will associate with several pipelines going forward.